 15. Take a Class at Pewabic Pottery

 Ceramics are an important part of Detroit’s history, as you can see this art modeled throughout some of the city’s most incredible architectural features, like the Guardian Building and the Detroit Institute of Arts.
 As the creator of many of those historic tiles, Pewabic Pottery is one of the best places to learn about the art form.

 16. Find Beautiful Street Murals

-The wall mural scene is so prevalent in Detroit that they host a Murals in the Market event each fall.
+The mural scene is so prevalent in Detroit that they host a Murals in the Market event each fall.
 For ten days, artists gather for public events, live music, new mural creations, and a whole lot of art-centered fun.

-This area of Detroit is named Eastern Market because of the 19th-century market that’s still in operation here.
-If you’re visiting Detroit on the weekend, this needs to be on your list of things to do.
+This neighborhood is named Eastern Market because of the 19th-century market that’s still in operation on Saturdays and Sundays.
+If you’re visiting on the weekend, this hip neighborhood has to be on your list of things to do in Detroit.

 18. Visit the Oldest Bar in Detroit

 If you want to see a place with an interesting history, you need to visit the oldest bar in Detroit, the Two Way Inn.
-This bar dates back to 1876 and served as a speakeasy during the era of prohibition.
+This bar dates back to 1876 and even served as a speakeasy during the era of Prohibition.

 Keep in mind that the Two Way Inn is a little bit off the beaten path in Detroit.
 It’s north of downtown in the Osborn neighborhood.
-For the most part, it’s your standard, old-school bar.
+For the most part, it’s your typical, old-school bar.
 The main difference is that the staff here love to talk about the saloon’s history over a round of drinks with patrons.

 Are you wondering why the bar is called the Two Way Inn?
 Well, it’s fairly simple.
-Back in the day, many establishments had two ways in and two ways out of them back in the day.
+Back in the day, many establishments had two ways in and two ways out of them.
 This was to allow people to escape if the police or an unhappy partner came looking for them.
-For some reason, the name stuck.
+And, for some reason, the name stuck.